ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 This document uses the terms defined in {{Section 2 of !RFC5681}} and {{Section 3 of !RFC7661}}.
 Additionally, we define:

+- initcwnd: The initial value of the congestion window, also known as the "initial window" ("IW" in {{!RFC5681}}).
 - maxFS: the largest value of FlightSize since the last time that cwnd was decreased.
-If cwnd has never been decreased, maxFS is the maximum value of FlightSize since the start of the data transfer.
+If cwnd has never been decreased, maxFS is the maximum value of FlightSize since the start of the data transfer, and at least as large as initcwnd.
-- initcwnd: The initial value of the congestion window, also known as the "initial window" ("IW" in {{!RFC5681}}).

 # Rate-Limited Increase {#rules}